MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 In this task, you'll use Power Query Editor to configure the **Salesperson** query.

+*Important: When instructed to rename columns, it’s important that you rename them exactly as described.*

 1. To open the **Power Query Editor** window, on the **Home** ribbon tab, from inside the **Queries** group, select the **Transform Data** icon.

      ![Transform Data on Home ribbon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image10.png)